Top 5 Ways to Enjoy the Art of Wellness in Madison

 Enjoy the Arts in our Public Parks

-Town Park – Originally erected in front of the Morgan County Courthouse, Cooke Fountain was molded in honor of local philanthropist, Sarah Benham Judd Cooke.
-The original fountain was moved in the 1920s and eventually lost, but research led to the discovery of the original fountain molds which were used to recreate the fountain for the new Town Park, completed in 2009.
+Madison Town Park – Originally erected in front of the Morgan County Courthouse, Cooke Fountain was created in honor of local philanthropist, Sarah Benham Judd Cooke.
+The original fountain was moved in the 1920s and eventually lost, except for the “Grecian Maiden” statue that is housed at Heritage Hall.
+Research led to the discovery of the original fountain molds, which were used to recreate the fountain for Town Park in 2009.
 Explore the park further to discover changing public art pieces, including a bronze sculpture by Steffen Thomas.

-Lambert Park – Madison’s newest park, named in memory of “one of Madison’s most stalwart citizens”, Ezekiel Roy Lambert, Jr, is located at the north end of the historic district.
+Lambert Park – Madison’s newest park, named in memory of “one of Madison’s most stalwart citizens,” Ezekiel Roy Lambert, Jr, is located at the north end of the historic district.
 The park features a large and impressive granite map of Morgan County detailing local communities, main roads, rivers, and rail lines as well as a large mule sculpture near the map.
-Future phases of the park will include a bark park.
+A future phase of the park will create a bark park.